How to Invest in Glasgow (Part 2)

 The UK has no law specifically preventing or controlling investment by foreign companies.
 There is little discrimination between UK citizens and foreign nationals in the establishment or running of companies.
 One director of a British registered company must be resident in the UK.
 It is often possible to get a work permit for a foreign manager if requirements on ability and work experience are met.

 The UK subscribes to the OECD Committee on Investment and Multinational Enterprises’ (CIME) National Treatment Instrument and the OECD Code on Capital Movements and Invisible Transactions (CMIT).
-In law, foreign companies should receive the same treatment as British companies.
+According to investment laws in Glasgow, foreign companies should receive the same treatment as British companies.

 The Companies Act of 2006 replaced the 1985 Act, simplifying and modernizing existing rules rather than making any dramatic shift in the company law regime.
 Some industries are controlled by British government ministries.
 Research is needed before investing in some industries like banking, airlines, insurance, defense, shipping, transport and energy.
 Laws on monopolies and mergers might apply when acquiring a big UK company.
 The Department for Business, Enterprise and Regulatory Reform (BERR) evaluates bids and mergers for possible referral to the Competition Commission.